Goodnature A24 Trapping Kit Quick Start Guide

 We started Goodnature for good reason: to see endangered wildlife in New Zealand and around the world flourish again.
 This means getting on top of a bunch of pests - rats and mice for starters.
 We also want to go about it kindly, without using nasty toxins.

 Our lures are developed to be long life to minimize maintenance effort and maximize freshness to remain highly attractive to pests.
 As our lures are toxin-free there is no risk of secondary poisoning to wildlife, pets, livestock and working animals.
-Our Trigger and Strike mechanism gives the Goodnature A24 its certified A-Class humane status.
+Our Trigger and Strike mechanism gives the Goodnature A24 its quick kill.
 This Quick Start Guide has been developed to help you get the best results from your trap.
 Your success is everyone’s success so if you have any questions or need any tips, we’re here to help - firstname.lastname@example.org

 YOUR CONSTANT CONTROL SYSTEM